Applications for the 2017-18 program year will be accepted here as of the week of March 6, 2017.

 As part of the application process, applicants will identify key areas for development over the course of the year.
 With those areas in mind, the program will offer participants tailored learning experiences that could include shadowing a higher ed HR leader on his or her campus, participating in monthly phone or video conferences with CUPA-HR leaders and other higher ed HR subject matter experts or taking applicable CUPA-HR e-learning courses.

 Wildfire Project – Ongoing

 Each participant is required to develop a learning deliverable that reflects his or her growth in one of the areas identified for development.
-This deliverable will be created in a form that makes sense for the topic such as an article, CUPA-HR conference presentation, webinar or e-learning content, etc. and can be done with the assistance of a mentor, CUPA-HR leader or staff, in collaboration with a colleague or alone.
+This deliverable will be created in a form that makes sense for the topic, such as an article, CUPA-HR conference presentation, webinar or e-learning content, etc., and can be done with the assistance of a mentor, CUPA-HR leader or staff, and in collaboration with a colleague or alone.

 Download this document to review the program outline and requirements.

 Costs of the Program

 The program covers participant costs including registration, travel, meals and accommodations for attendance at the Association Leadership Program and CUPA-HR Annual Conference, as well as registration costs for applicable CUPA-HR e-learning courses.
 The program also covers participant costs including travel, meals and accommodation for a campus visit to shadow a higher ed HR leader, if applicable.

 Overall, I feel as though being part of this group has unlocked something in me that motivates me to achieve something great to help the people I serve every day, empowers me to believe that it is possible and connects me with those who can offer helpful advice and wisdom so that I can make it reality.